pupaxxo/cock-o-the/README.md

 ### How can I play?

 Read the `How to use` section to install the game.
-You move the character using the left and right arrow keys.
-You can shoot eggs using the `E` key and the `D`.
+You move the character using the `left` and `right` arrow keys.
+You can shoot eggs using the `E` key and the `D` key.
 The front facing shoot currently has not any useful function, it's just... beautiful.
 The "bottom-facing" shoot allow you to jump higher (you'll have to be near the explosion).

 ## Links